pingan8787/awesome-ai-tools/README.md

 18. [TextureLab](https://www.texturelab.xyz/) 👉 Generate 3D textures for your game in seconds thanks to AI.

+19. [Auferet](https://auferet.com/) 👉 An AI game master for solo text adventures and tabletop-style RPGs, with persistent memory of your story and your own uploaded lore.

 ## 26. <a name='HomeArchitecture'></a>🏠 Home & Architecture

 1. [AI Room Planner](https://airoomplanner.com/interiorai/design) 👉 AI Room Planner - Interior Design By AI